momentohq/public-dev-docs/docs/6-serverless-cache-walkthrough/2-deploying-a-basic-serverless-application.md

 If you're building serverless applications, the foundational infrastructure-as-code tool is [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 CloudFormation itself can be verbose and confusing, particularly when wiring together serverless applications, so there are various abstractions built on top of CloudFormation for serverless-specific applications.
 One of the more popular ones is the Serverless Framework, which we will use in this tutorial.

 When using the Serverless Framework in your application, you will describe your infrastructure in a serverless.yml file.
-You can look at the full file in the application repository (TODO LINK).
+You can look at the full file in the [application repository](https://github.com/momentohq/serverless-tutorial/blob/step-1/serverless.yml).
 I want to discuss a few points of the file.

 First, look at the `functions` block.